MW 9.5x1 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-Additionally, small elements of these magnets are able to be problematic in medical diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
+Furthermore, tiny parts of these products are able to be problematic in medical diagnosis in case of swallowing.

 The magnet is coated with nickel - be careful if you have an allergy.